 Here I was wondering “what the heck am I going to write about this week?” and then… the clue comes in: it’s Christmas!
 Time for the decorations.
 I’ve hung the string of lights in the window, and a wreath by my front door.

 The wreath is one of my favourite things ever.
-I made it two years ago.
+I made it five years ago (which accounts for the dim quality of the photos I took from PhotoBooth on my iMac).
 Here is the play-by-play:

-Then, wrapped around again with be-buttoned burlap ribbon bought at the dollar store many years ago, and then tied with a complicated bow.
+Then I wrapped it around again with be-buttoned burlap ribbon, bought at the dollar store many years ago, and tied with a complicated bow.
 Off now to find out what else is suitable for decorating it.
 I know I have cranberries…

 Well, I can’t hang it outside with Benjamin, but I can use IKEA rats or mice:

-The mice work better.
-The brown mouse on the right (real left; this photo is inverse) has a ribbon around its neck.
+Mice work better.
+The brown mouse on the right has a ribbon around its neck.
 The white mouse swinging on the mistletoe keeps the mistletoe in place.
 Because of the lopsidedness of the wreath, I re-centred it to the left – as you will see in the next pic.

-I even had a red-anodized-coated copper wire in my tool box (now, how can I be the Queen of Discardia, when the things I keep suddenly find a great purpose?) from which to hang the wreath outside.
+I even had a red-anodized-coated copper wire in my tool box (I love it when the things I keep find a great purpose!) from which to hang the wreath outside.

-I hope this post inspires you to make use of nature’s materials and foundling elements to create a work of awesome joy and fun.
+I hope this post inspires you to make use of nature’s materials and your own hoarded craft parts to create a work of joy and fun.